Friday, November 28, 2025

 Does this exuberance clash with the secular framework of our multi-religious country?
 I do not think so.
 Well, look at the swearing in of the "nine mantras" by the P.M at both the ceremonies this Friday.
 Clearly they have a very democratic progressive inclusive profile.

 There is nothing constitutionally wrong in the majority faith being thus celebrated because none of these religious events belittled the minorities' faith in any way.
-In fact, the P.M. also attended the three hundred and fiftieth Shaheed Diwas, honouring the martyrdom of the Sikh Guru Teg Bahadur.
+In fact, this week itself, the P.M. attended the three hundred and fiftieth Shaheed Diwas, honouring the martyrdom of the Sikh Guru Teg Bahadur, as well.

 No comments: